CFSAN-Biostatistics/CSP2/README.md

 - Found the paired-end reads
 - Assembled them using *SKESA*
 - Saved an assembly log
-- Aligned the queries against the reference using MUMmer
+- Aligned both queries against the reference using MUMmer
 - Ran the screening script to generate the output table

 Let's take a look to see what was generated: